MattPahuta/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 39: February 25, Friday

+**Today's Progress**: Tweaked the unit conversion app to make it dynamic, adding a form input for user to enter any number value.
+It's still very rudimentary, but basically functional and something that can be built upon later for similar projects.
+A bit more progress on the Scrimba API module as well.

+**Thoughts** A relatively light day today.
+Looking forward to getting back at it tomorrow.

 ### Day 38: February 24, Thursday

 **Today's Progress**: Finished up regular expressions on free code camp and completed a small Scrimba project, a unit conversion web app (still need to make it dynamic).